-Pinwheel samosa is a delicious vegetarian starter or snack recipe inspired from popular Indian street food ‘Samosa’.
-Traditionally samosa is triangle shaped but here we are giving it a fun twist by making it as pinwheel.
-They can be made on stovetop or air fryer.
+Samosa pinwheel is a delicious vegetarian (or vegan snack) recipe inspired from popular Indian street food ‘samosa’ where spicy mashed potatoes are wrapped in a crispy flaky pastry.
+Traditionally they are folded in triangle shape but here we are giving it a fun twist by making them as pinwheels.